 Nutrition plays a crucial role in recovery from exercise.
-So, here are some of my favorite recovery foods and some insight into why they are great for recovery.
+So, here are some of my favorite recovery foods for runners and some insight into why they are great for recovery.
 These foods would be pertinent to include in your marathon nutrition plan, or your marathon recovery plan.

 I add frozen wild blueberries to every single smoothie and oatmeal bowl I make.
 Blueberries are full of antioxidants and phytonutrients, which can improve our defense systems in the body.
 Some research shows cardiovascular benefits and they can reduce muscle damage.

 The main electrolytes we lose through endurance exercise are sodium and potassium.
 Bananas are a great natural source of potassium and can be great for reducing cramping.
 Also, bananas are high in carbohydrates that our muscles can take up rapidly, after being depleted due to a long workout or run.
 My favorite way to use them is frozen in smoothies, or topped over cereal, yogurt, smoothie bowls or oatmeal.

 Sweet Potatoes have complex carbs to help replenish those glycogen stores.
 They also have ample beta carotene, an antioxidant and a precursor for Vitamin A. They also have Vitamin C, iron and potassium.
 I love them in my sweet potato nachos, sweet potato bread, sweet potato ginger energy bites and in turkey burgers.